 The Professional Development Award (PDA) in Counselling Supervision is designed to equip experienced counselling practitioners with the knowledge, skills, and competencies required to take on a clinical supervisory role.
 Jointly awarded with the British Association for Counselling and Psychotherapy (BACP), this SCQF Level 11 qualification sets a consistent and nationally recognised standard for counselling supervision training.
-The course qualifies you to practice as a clinical supervisor in the UK.
+The course qualifies you to practice as a Clinical Supervisor in the UK.

 Supervision is an ethical requirement for counselling practice and essential for ensuring safe, effective, and reflective client work.
 This course provides a deep understanding of the theories, models, and practical approaches to supervision, tailored for those working with adult supervisees in a variety of counselling contexts, including face-to-face and online modalities.